mohamedomari-hub/metrep-metabolic-reproductive-model/docs/sensitivity_identifiability_bayesian_design.md

 The classical analysis says where the model is under-informed; BED says how a future experiment could improve that information.

-## Current Repository Status

-The original PhD BED implementation is MATLAB code.
-It is retained for provenance and methodological traceability.

-For a clearer GitHub presentation, the repository also includes a v3 baseline
-port:

-- `analyses/bayesian_experimental_design/matlab_original/BED_1M_ALL.m`
-- `analyses/bayesian_experimental_design/matlab_original/BovSys_run_v3_baseline.m`

-This port uses the published v3 model equations with Dexa PK/PD switched off.
-It should be interpreted as BED on the baseline MetRep model, not as a Dexa simulation.

-The BED workflow is still not the recommended lightweight reproducibility path,
-because:

-- the original script is large and combines several analysis variants
-- it uses MATLAB parallel loops
-- it depends on Statistics and Machine Learning Toolbox functions
-- it contains hardcoded historical cluster paths
-- it saves intermediate `.mat` files in the working directory
-- exact repeatability is limited because the original script does not define a clean public random-seed/output convention
-- the existing BED figures used a surrogate comparison that should not be reported publicly until surrogate validation, convergence, and biological admissibility checks are documented

 ## Methodology

 BED asks which future measurements would be most useful before collecting the